A Conversation About Climate Action on the Continental Divide Trail

 The "environmental movement" has, since its conception, been dominated by people of privilege: people like me, frankly.
 Hike the Divide aims to leverage my privilege to boost the stories of some who may not have the same access to audiences as I do.
 Wouldn't you rather hear straight from the people whose lived experiences created the stories anyway?

 The people you'll hear from share a broad wealth of experience, ranging from civil disobedience to energy municipalization and more.
 Some of their stories can already be found in my Follow the Journey blog.

 The video you just watched is where this whole thing began.
 If you're just now reading this, you may have already figured out that I completed my hike on November 19th, 2016, 145 days after beginning at the border of Canada.
 Though you missed the opportunity to follow along in real time, fret not; the best is yet to come.

-Brave Alice Productions and I are hard at work piecing together our short film, which will focus on the people I interviewed on my journey.
-You can help us finish the film by contributing to our entirely independent project.
+I’m happy to say that the documentary is finished.
+It screened as an official selection of the 2019 Portland Eco Film Festival, and there are a few more exciting opportunities on the horizon that I can’t yet divulge.
+Soon, after a round of community screenings (want to host one?), the film will be available to stream for free on Vimeo.
 In tandem with the film's release, you'll be able to find pages on this site for each person that I interviewed, including an overview, photos, videos and the audio recordings of the interviews.
 Finally, I'm in the process of writing a book about the entire experience.
 If you're more interested in the hiking component of Hike the Divide, or if perhaps you enjoy my perspective and commentary, the book will hopefully scratch that itch for you.